securefederatedai/openfl/docs/running_the_federation.baremetal.rst

     .. note::

-    You can use your own models by overwriting the Python scripts in :code:`code` subdirectory in the workspace.
+    You can use your own models by overwriting the Python scripts in :code:`src` subdirectory in the workspace.

 5. Change to the workspace directory.